-Our effective tax rate at our continuing operations was (25.4)% and 45.6% in fiscal 2020 and 2019, respectively.
+Our effective tax rate at our continuing operations was 56.1% and (25.4)% in fiscal 2021 and 2020, respectively.
 The effective tax rate is the ratio of total income tax expense to pre-tax income.
-The effective tax rates for 2020 and 2019 were lower and higher than the U.S. statutory rate, respectively, due primarily to higher taxes on income in foreign jurisdictions as well as state income taxes in 2020 and 2019.
+The effective tax rates for 2021 and 2020 were higher and lower than the U.S. statutory rate, respectively, due primarily to higher taxes on income in foreign jurisdictions as well as state income taxes in 2021 and 2020.

-In 2020 and 2019, we recorded income tax expense at our continuing operations of \$0.8 million and \$2.6 million, respectively.
-In 2020 and 2019, we recorded income tax benefit of \$47,000 and \$1.2 million, respectively, in our discontinued operations.
-The tax benefit in the prior year is due to the tax treatment relating to the sale of SoLayTec.
+In 2021 and 2020, we recorded income tax expense at our continuing operations of \$1.9 million and \$0.8 million, respectively.
+In 2020, we recorded income tax benefit of \$47,000 in our discontinued operations.
 The income tax provisions are based upon estimates of annual income, annual permanent differences and statutory tax rates in the various jurisdictions in which we operate, except that certain loss jurisdictions and discrete items are treated separately.

 Generally accepted accounting principles require that a valuation allowance be established when it is "more likely than not" that all or a portion of deferred tax assets will not be realized.
-A review of all available positive and negative evidence needs to be considered, including a company's performance, the market environment in which the company operates and the length of carryback and carryforward periods.
+A review of all available positive and negative evidence needs to be considered, including a company's performance, the market environment in which the Company operates and the length of carryback and carryforward periods.
 According to those principles, it is difficult to conclude that a valuation allowance is not needed when the negative evidence includes cumulative losses in recent years.
 We have concluded that we will maintain a full valuation allowance for all net deferred tax assets related to the carryforwards of U.S. net operating losses and foreign tax credits.
 We will continue to monitor our cumulative income and loss positions in the U.S. and foreign jurisdictions to determine whether full valuation allowances on net deferred tax assets are appropriate.
+We expect to pay minimal U.S federal cash taxes for the foreseeable future as a result of our U.S. net operating losses.